Preparing to buy a house? Call us for a complimentary mortgage consultation.

 Numerous factors influence mortgage rates in Massachusetts and across the country.
 As noted above, these factors can be broadly categorized into economic conditions and consumer-specific considerations.

-While individuals have no control over larger economic forces, homebuyers do have control over a number of variables that influence the mortgage rates they’re offered.
+While individuals have no control over larger economic forces, homebuyers do have control over several variables that influence the mortgage rates they’re offered.

 First, let’s take a closer look at the economic factors at work to determine mortgage rates:

-• The Fed: The Fed’s decisions have an indirect impact on mortgage rates.
+- The Fed: The Fed’s decisions have an indirect impact on mortgage rates.
 When the Fed raises the federal funds rate, it becomes more expensive for banks to borrow money, leading to a potential increase in mortgage rates.
-Conversely, when the Fed lowers the federal funds rate, borrowing becomes cheaper, which can result in more favorable mortgage rates for homebuyers.
+Conversely, when the Fed lowers the federal funds rate, borrowing becomes cheaper, which can result in more favorable mortgage rates.

-• Down payment: The down payment is the upfront payment made by the homebuyer towards the purchase of a property.
-The median down payment for a house is 15%, according to the National Association of Realtors.
-But a 20% down payment — or even more — is the ideal.
+- Down payment: The down payment is the upfront payment made by the homebuyer toward the purchase of a property.
+The median down payment for a house is 19%, according to the National Association of Realtors®.
+But a 20% down payment — or even more — is ideal.
 A larger down payment reduces the loan amount required from the lender, which lowers the risk for the lender.
 Consequently, borrowers who make a larger down payment often receive lower mortgage interest rates.

-Massachusetts offers a diverse range of mortgage types to cater to the needs of different homebuyers.
+Massachusetts offers several mortgage types to cater to the needs of different homebuyers.

-Conventional loans are not backed by the government and typically offer competitive interest rates.
-They can be fixed-rate or adjustable-rate, and typically require a credit score of 620 or higher.
+Conventional loans aren’t backed by the government and typically offer competitive interest rates.
+They can be fixed-rate or adjustable-rate, and they usually require a credit score of 620 or higher.

 A fixed-rate mortgage offers stability and predictability.
 With a fixed-rate mortgage, the interest rate remains the same for the entire loan term.
 This provides peace of mind to borrowers, as they can accurately budget their monthly mortgage payments without worrying about fluctuating interest rates.

-Fixed-rate mortgages are available in various terms, ranging from 10 to 30 years.
+Fixed-rate mortgages are available in various terms, ranging from 10-30 years.
 The choice of loan term impacts the monthly payment amount and the total interest paid over the life of the loan.
 Shorter loan terms generally result in higher monthly payments but lower total interest paid, while longer loan terms have lower monthly payments but higher total interest.

 ARMs entice borrowers with lower initial interest rates compared to fixed-rate mortgages.
 This can be advantageous for homebuyers seeking a lower initial monthly payment.
 However, the interest rate can adjust periodically, potentially leading to higher monthly payments in the future.